MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ### Set up a virtual network for the managed instance

-Contoso admins set up the virtual network as follows:
+To set up the virtual network, the Contoso admins:

 1. Create a new virtual network (`VNET-SQLMI-EU2`) in the primary region (`East US 2`).
 It adds the virtual network to the `ContosoNetworkingRG` resource group.
 1. Assign an address space of `10.235.0.0/24`.
-Ensure that the range doesn't overlap with any other networks in its enterprise.
+They ensure that the range doesn't overlap with any other networks in its enterprise.
 1. Add two subnets to the network:
     - `SQLMI-DS-EUS2` (`10.235.0.0/25`).
     - `SQLMI-SAW-EUS2` (`10.235.0.128/29`).
 This subnet is used to attach a directory to the managed instance.

       ![Screenshot that shows the SQL Managed Instance: Create virtual network pane.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-vnet.png)

-1. After the virtual network and subnets are deployed, peer networks as follows:
+1. After the virtual network and subnets are deployed, they peer networks as follows:

     - Peers `VNET-SQLMI-EUS2` with `VNET-HUB-EUS2` (the hub virtual network in `East US 2`).
     - Peers `VNET-SQLMI-EUS2` with `VNET-PROD-EUS2` (the production network).